playcanvas/playcanvas-sync/README.md

 # Config Variables

-Config values can be set
+Config variables can be set
-in a file called `.pcconfig` in your home directory, in `pcconfig.json` file in your target directory (and your PlayCanvas branch), or provided as environment variables (which would have the highest precedence).
+in a file called `.pcconfig` in your home directory, in `pcconfig.json` in your target directory
+(and your remote PlayCanvas branch), or provided as environment variables (which would have the highest precedence).

 Sample config file: